 Adobe InDesign is used to design and publish multipage documents containing text, vector artwork, and images.
 Uses precise grids and guides to position page elements and create polished layouts.
 Takes advantage of professional typesetting features to format text consistently across pages, chapters, and publications.

-Adobe Photoshop is the application for working with pixel-based images.
+Adobe Photoshop is an application for working with pixel-based images.
 It lets you correct exposure and colour balance, crop and straighten images, alter colours, remove blemishes, or combine multiple images into a new scene.

-If you plan to try out this software, Adobe offers a 7 day trial period before payment is required.
+If you plan to try out this software, Adobe offers a 7-day trial period before payment is required.

 SketchUp isn’t a new software to most architects but its use in Nigeria isn’t as common as you would expect.
 In the schematic or conceptual phase of architectural design, SketchUp is the most powerful 3D modelling and design tool that allows you to think and design at the same time.
 SketchUp is often not used alone, it is used with Enscape for rendering and Adobe creative cloud for presentation.

 SketchUp is a program used for a wide range of 3D modelling projects like architectural, interior design and landscape architecture, to name a few of its uses.
-The program includes drawing layout functionality, surface rendering, and supports third-party plugins from the Extension Warehouse
+The program includes drawing layout functionality, and surface rendering, and supports third-party plugins from the Extension Warehouse

-If you plan to try out this software, Trimble offers a 30 day trial period before payment is required.
+If you plan to try out this software, Trimble offers a 30-day trial period before payment is required.